Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Corrie Fortner

-Corrie is a dynamic, compassionate, and dedicated fundraiser with innovative ideas and a strong work ethic, with more than 30 years’ experience working with charities and not-for-profits, front line, fundraising and management roles.
+Corrie Fortner is the Vice President of Prairies & Territories & Senior Consultant in Edmonton.
+She is a dynamic, compassionate, and dedicated fundraiser with innovative ideas and a strong work ethic, with more than 30 years’ experience working with charities and not-for-profits, front line, fundraising, and management roles.
 Corrie has experience working and fundraising for organizations large and small, including Alberta Health Services and United Way.
 She has successfully provided leadership to teams, board and staff training, campaign planning, capacity building, exceeded goals in annual and capital campaign fundraising, grant writing, donor stewardship, database research, coaching, mentoring, risk management, and extensive program experience.

 Amy Gomez